Fort San Carlos: History

 The history of Fort San Carlos is intimately connected with the development of the Fernandina Plaza, also called the Town Lot, first defined in 1769 when a town site which included the lot was shown in charts drawn by Capt.
 John Fuller and then mapped by cartographer Thomas Jefferys in 1770.
 As late as 1777, however, there were no indications of any town development.
-The place had stood uninhabited, except for occasional encampments of English colonial invaders, since the raids in 1702 by Colonel James Moore, governor of South Carolina.
+The place had stood uninhabited, except for occasional encampments of English colonial invaders, since the raids in 1702 by Colonel James Moore, governor of Carolina.

 Prior to the British evacuation of East Florida when it was returned to Spanish rule, Maria Mattair, née Green (1755–1820), the widow of Lewis Mattair (1751–1783), had received a grant from Governor Tonyn for 200 acres along this bluff overlooking the Amelia River.
 Amelia Island was virtually depopulated after raids by American patriots in the mid-1770s.
 Mary Mattair and her family were the only occupants known to remain on the island following the evacuation.

 Maria Mattair owned the Town Lot and surroundings from 1784 until 1788, when the Spanish colonial government assumed possession after a land exchange.
 In June 1795, American rebel marauders led by Richard Lang attacked the Spanish garrison on Amelia Island.
 Colonel Charles Howard, an officer in the Spanish military, discovered that the rebels had built a battery and were flying the French flag.
 On August 2, he raised a sizable Spanish force, sailed up Sisters Creek and the Nassau River, and attacked them.
 The rebels fled across the St. Marys River to Georgia.

 The town lot or plaza was an essential element of the Spanish colonial town plan.
 Government offices were designed to face the plaza, and in the case of this coastal village, the plaza could be fortified as a defensive work.
 An army encampment was recorded in the Plaza Lot in 1801, and a small wooden fort, including a battery of three cannon, was established from then until 1814.
 The more substantial Fort San Carlos was built about 1816 to protect the strategic harbor of the Amelia River and Spanish interests in northern Florida.
 The former Indian campsite became the fort’s parade grounds fronting Estrada Street, which still exists.